Severe Thunderstorm Warning issued for Morris by NWS - News Break

 Severe Thunderstorm Warning issued for Morris by NWS

-Effective: 2021-05-27 00:52:00 CDT Expires: 2021-05-27 01:30:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Target Area: Morris A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 130 AM CDT FOR MORRIS COUNTY At 1252 AM CDT, severe thunderstorms were located along a line extending from 3 miles north of Parkerville to 4 miles north of Wilsey to 10 miles east of Burdick, moving east at 25 mph.
+Effective: 2021-05-27 00:44:00 CDT Expires: 2021-05-27 01:30:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Target Area: Morris The National Weather Service in Topeka has issued a * Severe Thunderstorm Warning for Morris County in east central Kansas * Until 130 AM CDT. * At 1244 AM CDT, severe thunderstorms were located along a line extending from near White City to 4 miles northwest of Wilsey to 7 miles east of Burdick, moving east at 25 mph.
 HAZARD...60 mph wind gusts.
 SOURCE...Radar indicated.
-IMPACT...Expect damage to roofs, siding, and trees.
-Locations impacted include Dwight, Council Grove Lake, Council Grove and Dunlap.
+IMPACT...Expect damage to roofs, siding, and trees. * Severe thunderstorms will be near Parkerville around 1255 AM CDT.
+Other locations in the path of these severe thunderstorms include Council Grove, Dwight, Council Grove Lake and Dunlap.
 HAIL...<.75IN WIND...60MPHalerts.weather.gov